Content

 3.

-demonstrate an understanding of the role of the mystic in the Church’s self-understanding
+identify and evaluate the role of the mystic in the Church’s self-understanding

 4.

-reflect on the place of mysticism in the Church’s life today and in the future
+critically reflect on the place of mysticism in the Church’s life today and in the future

 Unit sequence